 - Vomiting for no reason.
 If your child begins vomiting in the coming days or weeks after a car accident, and there are no signs of illness or food poisoning, you need to take him/her to a hospital to get him/her checked.
 Vomiting may be a sign of head injuries.

 - Excessive crying or screaming.
-If your child cries of screams for no reason in the coming days after the auto accident, this may be a sign for concern, especially in younger children and infants who cannot communicate verbally to say how they feel.
+If your child cries or screams for no reason in the coming days after the auto accident, this may be a sign for concern, especially in younger children and infants who cannot communicate verbally to say how they feel.

 Have you or your child been injured in a car accident in Los Angeles or elsewhere in California?
 Contact the contact form, to get a free consultation today.
-Speak to our attorneys right away by calling at 800-602-4010 or fill out this contact form.